Glossary & FAQs

 Fingermark

-Commonly referred to as “fingerprints”, are impressions left when fingers touched a surface.
+Commonly referred to as “fingerprints”, are impressions left when fingers touch a surface.
 These are formed by the transfer of substances naturally secreted by the skin, primarily sweat and oils, along with other contaminants present on the skin such as dirt, cosmetics, or environmental residues.
 The friction ridge patterns on the fingertips deposit these materials onto surfaces, creating a unique ridge detail that can be visualised and used for identification.

 Hyperspectral Imaging